8.5 Hours: Plot

 Frank, played by Art Kearns is a senior computer programmer in the company.
 His story is revealed quite late in the film.
 For most of the early section, he appears to be a grumpy, angry character who has some issue with his wife, and away from the eyes of his fellow workers, vents his anger by smashing a computer printer to pieces with his bare hands.
-He doesn't communicate much with the other characters and most of his story is internal and revealed through flashbacks as he mulls over the past.
+He does not communicate much with the other characters and most of his story is internal and revealed through flashbacks as he mulls over the past.
 Eventually, it is revealed that he is troubled over his wife's uncomfortable fondness with his best friend David (played by Brendan McCormack).

 Tony, played by Jonathan Byrne is a fun-loving, cocaine-sniffing womaniser who casually shambles through his job in the software company.
-His story opens with a bawdy bedroom romp but as he can't even get the girl's name right, that soon ends in a row.
+His story opens with a bawdy bedroom romp but as he can not even get the girl's name right, that soon ends in a row.
 Arriving late at work, Tony appears to be a happy-go-lucky type who never takes things too seriously.
 However, he is troubled by some strange, puzzling letters he has been receiving and after one is left at work, he visits a church to meet a bizarre old woman called Maggie (Geraldine Plunkett).
 She reveals that she is the mother of a girl he had an affair with the previous year who killed herself shortly afterwards.
 She accuses him of treating her badly.
 Tony denies the claims and storms off.
 For the rest of the day, Tony is deeply troubled by memories of not returning the girl's calls when she was clearly distressed and in the final scene of the film, Maggie shows up at his apartment to tell him a piece of very disturbing news.